cloudmailin/docs.cloudmailin.com/content/getting_started/faqs.md

 You can use the details page for a delivery status to see all delivery attempts with the same message ID.
 Hopefully one of these is green.

 ### I am receiving an error trying to create my custom domain?
 You must make sure that your setup your DNS entries with either a CNAME or MX records pointing to CloudMailin before trying to enter a custom domain in the control panel.
 If you try to enter your custom domain first, it will fail to validate stating that the DNS records cannot be found.
-Take a look [here](/receiving_email/forwarding_and_custom_domains/) for more information about setting up your custom domains.
+Take a look at our [custom domains documentation](/receiving_email/forwarding_and_custom_domains/) for more information about setting up your custom domains.

 ### Where are your servers based?
-Our servers predominantly based in EC2's US-EAST region (it is most likely these are the servers you will reach).
+Our servers predominantly based in EC2's US-EAST-1 and EU-WEST-1 regions (it is most likely these are the servers you will reach).
 This is to allow low latency and cut costs for the majority of our users.
 We do however make use of several other hosting providers to provide redundancy can add others upon request if required.
 [Contact us](http://www.cloudmailin.com/contact_us) for more details.